neural-data-science/NESC_3505/syllabus.md

 Meet 'n greets should ideally occur early in the course.
 Three of these are required, and an additional three can be done for bonus points.
 The required meet 'n greets should be completed by the end of the first month of class.

 ## Summative Evaluations
-Summative evaluations comprise the majority of your final grade (approximately 90%).
-All summative evaluations are graded.

 Because 10% of your final grade (the formative assessments) are "easy" pass/fail points, and an additional 10% is available in bonus points, you can expect that grading of the summative evaluations will be quite strict.
 For all summative evaluations, **late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed. **Requests for extensions will only be considered prior to the due date**.

 ### Assignments
 These are coding assignments that you will complete, based on neuroscience data.
 There is an assignment due every week, except weeks when projects are due.
 Scheduled class time is the only time you will be able to get help on the assignments from the teaching team.
-There will be 6 assignments over the term.
-You must submit a minimum of 4 of these, but bonus points will be awarded for submitting 5 or 6.
+There will be 5 assignments over the term.
+The first is mandatory; of the remaining four, the one on which you get the worst grade will be counted for substantially less points than the others (see table below).
+This allows you to drop your worst mark, or miss submitting one assignment without penalty.

 ### Projects
 There are 2 [team-based](https://dalpsychneuro.github.io/NESC_3505_textbook/1/teamwork.html) projects to complete.
 These projects are directly based on the class assignments, but integrate across multiple classes and assignments, as well as requiring you to extend and apply what you have learned, to new contexts.